ibm-cloud-docs/secrets-manager/vault-api.md

 | `auto_rotate` | Determines whether Secrets Manager rotates your certificate automatically.
 For private certificates, the certificate is rotated according to the time interval specified in the `interval` and `unit` fields.  |
 | `interval` | Used together with the `unit` field to specify the rotation interval.
 The minimum interval is one day, and the maximum interval is 3 years (1095 days).
 Required in case `auto_rotate` is set to `true`.  |
 | `unit` | The time unit of the rotation interval.
 Allowable values are: `day`, `month` |
-{: caption="Create secret request parameters - Private certificates" caption-side="top"}
+{: caption="Create secret request parameters - Private certificatesbottom"}
 {: #vault-create-secret-params-private-certs}
 {: tab-title="Private certificates"}
 {: tab-group="vault-create-secret-params"}